Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in La Palma, CA

-It depends on where you live and the kind of panels you plan to use.
+It depends on your location and the kind of panels you plan to use.
 With the winter months in California being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.

 Yes.
 The grid in La Palma already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.